mikeylemmon/thumpy.space/client-web/README.md

 # A Latency-Native Virtual Space For Networked Audio/Visual Performance Over The Internet
-Mikey Lemmon | Major Assignment | CMPO 385

-This repository implements a browser-based application for collaborative networked performance over the Internet, as described in the [write-up](./write-up.pdf).
-A running version of the application is live at [mikeylemmon.github.io](https://mikeylemmon.github.io/).
+This repository contains my coursework for the class [CMPO 385](https://www.wgtn.ac.nz/courses/cmpo/385/2020/offering?crn=30153) at the New Zealand School of Music.
+Its final state here implements a browser-based application and websocket server that enable collaborative networked musical performance over the Internet, as described in the [write-up](./write-up.pdf).
+A running version of the application is live at https://thumpy.space.

-Note: The minor3 release of this app is now live at [mikeylemmon.com](https://mikeylemmon.com), and the minor2 release is running at [doomboom.tv](https://doomboom.tv)

 ## A rough guide to the source code